sniirful/minstrel/guides/create-configuration-file.md

 }
 ```
 ## Moving on
-You can now save this structure for later when you're [starting Minstrel](https://github.com/sniirful/minstrel/blob/main/guides/start-discord-bot.md).
+You can now save this structure in a file for later use when you're [starting Minstrel](https://github.com/sniirful/minstrel/blob/main/guides/start-discord-bot.md).